Zabrane/qlnd/doc/LightningTickerplants.md

 output_index      | 1f
 ```

+In order to track the **funding transaction** on a block explorer, the `funding_txid_bytes` value (above)
-The above `funding_txid_bytes` value needs to be converted to the base32 txid
+needs to be converted to a base32 txid.
+The library provides a convenience function to perform this conversion, `.lnd.decodeTxid`.

 ```q
 q).lnd.decodeTxid["D0qR7aU8bxzVXwtRSwe2GmgaZgyCnj+u0HNpQ8OvHdY="]
 "d61dafc3436973d0ae3f9e820c661a681ab6074b510b5fd51c6f3ca5ed914a0f"
 ```

-Which can then be tracked on a [block explorer](https://www.blockchain.com/btc/tx/d61dafc3436973d0ae3f9e820c661a681ab6074b510b5fd51c6f3ca5ed914a0f)
+This ID can then be tracked on a [block explorer](https://www.blockchain.com/btc/tx/d61dafc3436973d0ae3f9e820c661a681ab6074b510b5fd51c6f3ca5ed914a0f) or, as shown previously, by using `.lng.getTransactions`.

 Opening a channel is an on-chain event, so it may take a few confirmations before the channel is open and ready for use.